 How risky or well-documented is this tech?

-Once you’ve done so, you should be good to go and start your headless (or not) e-commerce project.
-If you’ve only worked with traditional e-commerce platforms up until now, it might look scary, but in the long run, you’ll find that the freedom is worth it.
+Once you’ve done so, you should be good to go and start your project.
+If you’ve only worked with traditional eCommerce platforms up until now, it might look scary, but in the long run, you’ll find that the freedom is worth it.

-We also discuss picking tech stacks further in this post.
+We discuss picking tech stacks further in this post.

 First, you integrate Snipcart into your site.
-Next, you hand it off to merchants via a hosted dashboard to manage: orders, shipping, taxes, discounts, abandoned carts, inventory, emails, multi-currency, etc.
+Next, you use the dashboard to manage orders, shipping, taxes, discounts, abandoned carts, inventory, emails, multi-currency, etc.

 We offer APIs & webhooks to extend functionality.

 More details in this ⚡️ talk to find out if Snipcart is a good fit.